SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Introduction

-In order to answer the needs for high-performance and efficient LSTM computation, accelerating LSTM networks through either customized architectures~\cite{DBLP:journals/corr/abs-1711-07480, DBLP:journals/corr/abs-1803-06305} or neural processing units (NPU)~\cite{8416814, DBLP:journals/corr/JouppiYPPABBBBB17} has been recently explored.
+Because the performance of RNN on general-purpose processors has difficulties to meet the requirements of real-time inference in modern applications, accelerating RNN through either customized architectures~\cite{DBLP:journals/corr/abs-1711-07480, DBLP:journals/corr/abs-1803-06305} or neural processing units (NPU)~\cite{8416814, DBLP:journals/corr/JouppiYPPABBBBB17} has been recently explored.
 These systems are implemented on either ASICs or FPGAs.
 FPGAs are attractive for their cost and reconfigurability, whereas ASICs are more energy-efficient.
-In this work, we focus on ASIC implementations.
-We address most of the issues and challenges observed due to the variety of LSTM models, improving scalability through an efficient scheduling scheme together with a reconfigurable architecture.

-Although previous accelerators have achieved good performance improvement over CPUs and GPUs, they suffer from an important issue, which is low resource utilization.
-Two state-of-the-art implementations, Microsoft's BrainWave~\cite{8416814} and Google's TPU~\cite{DBLP:journals/corr/JouppiYPPABBBBB17}, achieve average utilization of 18\% and 3.5\% for LSTMs, respectively.
-We elaborate on the scaling issues of two state-of-the-art ASIC- and FPGA-based LSTM accelerators in Section~\ref{s:Challenges}.
+However, we show that even though previous accelerators have achieved good performance improvement over CPUs and GPUs, they suffer from two important issues, which are \emph{low resource utilization and suboptimal energy consumption}.
+There are two reasons on why existing approaches have low resource utilization: (1) they are efficient only for certain configurations, but they become inefficient when the model configurations start to change; (2) they do not achieve a well-balanced execution pipeline as the available hardware resources increase.
+Although the two state-of-the-art implementations, Microsoft's BrainWave~\cite{8416814} and Google's TPU~\cite{DBLP:journals/corr/JouppiYPPABBBBB17}, can achieve high utilization on certain models (e.g. CNNs) and configurations, they only achieve an average utilization of 18\% and 3.5\% for LSTMs, respectively.
+We elaborate on the scaling issues of two state-of-the-art ASIC- and FPGA-based RNN accelerators in Section~\ref{s:Challenges}.

-In this paper, we propose LSTM-Sharp, an adaptable architecture for LSTM acceleration, which addresses the resource utilization challenges of the previous designs by efficiently handling the data dependencies. {By analyzing the unique challenges and special characteristics of LSTM, we introduce the \emph{unfolded scheduling} that targets its main requirements and maximizes resource utilization by strictly overlapping the computations and significantly reducing the length of LSTM critical-path.
-We furthermore introduce \emph{dynamic reconfigurability} at LSTM-Sharp's compute-engine, in order to improve the accelerator's adaptability.} Through dynamic reconfiguration, LSTM-Sharp adapts to the particular characteristics of different LSTM models, including padding caused by matrix-vector multiplication.
-We show that by combining the system-level scheduling scheme and the reconfigurability, our design yields the most efficient workload-dispatching configuration for each model and therefore boosts performance.